Kv4p HT – A homebrew 1W radio (VHF or UHF) that plugs into an Android phone

 Key Takeaways

-• Hardware stack: custom PCB (v2.0e, orderable from PCBWay/JLCPCB), SA818-V/U radio module, SMA antenna, USB-C connection to phone.
+• Hardware stack: custom PCB (order from PCBWay/JLCPCB), SA818-V/U or DRA818V/U radio module, SMA antenna, ESP32 firmware, USB-C connection to phone.

-• Full APRS support with a built-in 1200 baud modem enables SMS-like messaging plus position beaconing, going beyond beacon-only radios.
+• Full APRS support including 1200 baud modem for SMS-like messaging plus position beaconing, which most dedicated handhelds omit.

-• Entire stack is GPL3: Android app (requires Android 8+), ESP32 firmware, PCB designs, and 3D printer case files.
+• GPL3 covers everything: Android app, ESP32 firmware, PCB designs, and 3D printer case files.

-• Requires a Technician class amateur radio license minimum; kits available or build from GitHub designs.
+• Requires Technician class amateur radio license minimum; kits available pre-soldered and pre-flashed.

 Hacker News Comment Review